-Curran sits on the ICAEW Exporting Community Advisory Group, where professionals share insight and technical expertise, and raise issues and challenges.
+Curran sits on the ICAEW Global Trade Community Advisory Group, where professionals share insight and technical expertise, and raise issues and challenges.

 When looking at the problems that Brexit poses, UPS and Cargo Overseas have experienced a similar dilemma – both companies are having to deal with an influx in added customs declarations following the UK withdrawal from the EU.

 Meiren explained that this required UPS Europe to change customs authorisations, invest in new buildings, hire and train additional staff, and educate its customers, some of whom are new to customs clearance formalities.
 “We rely on the availability of experienced customs staff, which in all countries is still not guaranteed,” he said.